mkobuolys/flutter-design-patterns/assets/markdown/iterator.md

 _ITreeIterator_ defines a common interface for all specific iterators of the tree collection:

-- _hasNext()_ - returns true if the iterator did not reach the end of the collection yet;
+- _hasNext()_ - returns true if the iterator did not reach the end of the collection yet, otherwise false;
 - _getNext()_ - returns the next value of the collection;
 - _reset()_ - resets the iterator and sets the current position of it to the beginning.